The Covenant School and Supporting Our School Communities In Need

 Dear educators, families, and community members,

-We are heartbroken by the tragedy that occurred at Robb Elementary School in Texas’ Uvalde Consolidated Independent School District yesterday.
-We share in the pain and grief that parents and educators across the country are experiencing and send our deepest condolences and love to the Uvalde community.
+We are heartbroken by the tragedy that occurred at The Covenant School in Nashville, TN.
+We share in the pain and grief that parents and educators across the country are experiencing and send our deepest condolences and love to the Nashville community.
 The well-being and safety of children is central to our mission at RethinkEd and as such we are providing free access to our Trauma resources to help manage the conversations that are taking place across all our homes and classrooms.
 We are committed to supporting our school communities and have a deep appreciation for our educators.

 The trauma resources can be accessed below, and we encourage everyone to share these resources broadly with anyone who may be in need.